 Some of the ways you may have been expected to protect your parent’s image include:

-- Your parent wanting you to be successful enough to brag about, but not so successful that it triggered their jealousy or made them feel inferior to you.
+- Wanting you to be successful enough to brag about, but not so successful that it triggers their jealousy or makes them feel inferior to you

 8. They Expected You to Always Agree With Them